Who is an Android app developer?

 3. Android app developers are in high demand

-This is because Android provides an interesting revenue model, so most companies and organizations have a dedicated team of app developers and are even hiring more developers…
+This is because Android provides an interesting revenue model, so most companies are looking for Android app developers…

-After becoming an Android app developer, you can choose to work for a company or freelance… and after that it becomes even easier to develop apps for other operating systems too!
+After learning and becoming an Android app developer, you can choose to work for a company or a freelance Android app professional…

-Those are 3 reasons why I think you should learn Android development in 2019…
+Those are 3 reasons why I think you should learn Android application development in 2019…

 Okay, now that that is out of the way…

-What steps do you need to take to become an Android app developer today?
+What steps do you need to take to get started with your Android app development learning?

-Well, below I will list the 7 steps that you should take, if you want to become an Android app developer.
+Well, below I will list the 7 steps that you should take, to learn Android app development step by step.

 1. Learn the Android development tools

-When it comes to learning Android development, the Java programming language, the Android SDK, Eclipse IDE + ADT plugin are indispensable.
+When it comes to professional Android application development, the Java programming language, the Android SDK, Eclipse IDE + ADT plugin are indispensable.

 Unlike iOS, Android development can be done on a PC, Mac or even a Linux machine so you can get started with whatever machine you already have.

-And most importantly again, all the tools you need to develop Android applications are free.
+And most importantly again, all the tools you need to become an Android app programmer are free.

 - 7 Best Programming Languages for Mobile App Development

-- 15 Best PluralSight Courses for Mobile App Development
+- 11 Best Mobile App Development Courses & Tutorials in 2019

 After that click here to get the Android SDK (Software Development Kit) which includes the Android code libraries, Android’s emulator, and some useful command line tools that you’ll need.

-Then download and isntall the Eclipse IDE for Java Developers.
+Then download and install the Eclipse IDE for Java Developers for Android development in Eclipse.

 This IDE offers a range of features mobile developers depend on, including syntax highlighting, API documentation and package organization.